Who to Notify When Someone Dies | 2026 Opal Guide

 Mail and Subscriptions

 You’ll need to check your loved one’s mail for several weeks following their passing.
-Gather important mail, such as bills, subscriptions, memberships, and tax documents.
+Gather bills, subscriptions, memberships, and tax documents.
 Mail can help you figure out which accounts need to be canceled.

 Contacts

-Keep a contact list for reference as you notify your loved one’s friends, family members, colleagues, and community.
-Use your loved one’s address book, phone contacts, and social media contacts to assemble your contact list.
-Facebook allows you to create a legacy account for loved ones who have passed away.
+Use your loved one’s address book, phone, and social media contacts to assemble a contact list of family, colleagues, and community members who should be notified of the death.
+You may also create a legacy account for your loved one on Facebook.
 This helps memorialize the deceased and allows friends to keep in touch.

 Who Is Legally Allowed to Notify Agencies and Institutions in California?

-Under California law, the person legally allowed to notify government agencies, banks, insurance companies, and other entities following a death is typically:
+Under California law, the following people are legally allowed to notify government agencies, banks, insurance companies, and other entities following a death:

-- the appointed administrator of the estate (if no will exists)
+- An appointed administrator of the estate (if no will exists)

 Funeral directors are also authorized to submit death information to the state and the Social Security Administration as part of standard death certificate processing.

-For next of kin who are not a spouse—such as an adult child, sibling, or extended relative—most institutions will require proof of their legal authority before allowing them to make account changes or notifications.
+Next of kin other than spouses—such as an adult child, sibling, or extended relative—may be able to make account changes or notifications if they can prove legal authority.
 In practice, institutions will usually accept notifications from individuals who can provide a certified death certificate and proof of legal authority, such as estate documents (a will, trust, and/or power of attorney agreements), letters testamentary, a small estate affidavit, or other documentation identifying them as the legal representative.

 For more information, California’s Health and Safety Code and Probate Code offer statutory guidance on post-death responsibilities, including disposition rights and estate administration.
-A reliable summary of next of kin responsibilities in California can be found on the California Department of Consumer Affairs Cemetery and Funeral Bureau site.
+The California Department of Consumer Affairs Cemetery and Funeral Bureau site provides a reliable summary of next of kin responsibilities.

 Who to Notify